Azure/azure-sdk-for-js/documentation/writing_tests.md

 });
 ```

 As a final note on this regard, as we develop clients for the SDKs, we will encounter edge cases in the services we are testing.
-Edge cases should be reported and documented, but our tests should preferably avoid having to go through them, unless we can identify some of these cases as valuable resources for our customers.
+Edge cases should be reported and documented, but our tests should preferably avoid having to go through them, unless we can identify that documenting some of these cases can be a valuable resource for our customers.

 ### How tests should look